Estimated reading time: 16 minutes

 Tortilla Wraps

-There are really two things you need to know about them and that is they are either made with wheat or corn and they are either big or small.
+There are two things you need to know about them and that is they are either made with wheat or corn and they are either big or small.

 Whether the wraps are corn or wheat largely depends on what part of Mexico you are in.
-Central and Southern Mexico its corn and Northern Mexico is wheat.
+Central and Southern Mexico is corn and Northern Mexico is wheat.
 This is down to what the locally grown crop is.

 Outside of Mexico wheat tortillas tend to be more popular as they are softer and easier to cook with (they don’t break).
 It’s for this reason that wheat tortillas are used for Burritos.